Debug Kotlin coroutines

 Coroutine debugger provides you with the information on:

 The list of coroutines and their states grouped by dispatcher.
 To get the list, go to the Coroutines tab.
 The top-level nodes are dispatchers, then go coroutines.
-For each coroutine, you get information on its current state (RUNNING, SUSPENDED) and the state of its thread.
+For each coroutine, you get information on its current state (CREATED, RUNNING, SUSPENDED) and the state of its thread.

 Coroutine context: the values of local variables and fields available in a coroutine at a certain execution point.
 When debugging coroutines, you can use all the standard functionality of the Variables tab.
 For more information on using the Variables tab, see the Examine/update variables topic.